mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

         df = px.data.gapminder()

         vizro_ai = VizroAI()
-        fig = vizro_ai.plot(df, "Visualize GDP per capita over the years for each country using map chart.
-Show countries on the map.") fig.show()
+        fig = vizro_ai.plot(df, "Visualize GDP per capita over the years for each country using map chart.") fig.show()
         ```
     === "Result"
         [![AnimatedChart1]][AnimatedChart1]

-    [AnimatedChart1]: ../../assets/tutorials/chart/animated_bar_chart_1.png
+    [AnimatedChart1]: ../../assets/tutorials/chart/advanced_chart_1.png

-Having unveiled our animated map chart showcasing GDP per capita development per country, it's clear that map area is small, and it is very difficult to differentiate countries.
+Having unveiled our animated map chart showcasing GDP per Capita development per country, it's clear that map area is small, and it is very difficult to differentiate countries.
 Next, we will try to tweak our prompt to improve the overall layout.

 !!! example "Vizro-AI animated chart"